arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

   The circuit:
   - Arduino Nano 33 BLE

-  Accessing Accelerometer Data on Nano 33 BLE - https://docs.arduino.cc/tutorials/nano-33-ble/imu_accelerometer

-  Created by Riccardo Rizzo

-  Modified by Jose García
-  27 Nov 2020

-  Accessing Gyroscope Data on Nano 33 BLE - https://docs.arduino.cc/tutorials/nano-33-ble/imu_gyroscope

-  Created by Riccardo Rizzo

-  Modified by Benjamin Dannegård
-  30 Nov 2020

-  Accessing Magnetometer Data on Nano 33 BLE - https://docs.arduino.cc/tutorials/nano-33-ble/imu_magnetometer

-  Created by Benjamin Dannegård
+  Originally created by Riccardo Rizzo, Jose García, and Benjamin Dannegård
-  4 Dec 2020

-  Current example modified by Taddy Ho Chung
+  Modified by Taddy Ho Chung & José Bagur
   16 Feb 2022

 */